ciph0x01/AI-Secops/attacks/AI Red Teaming.md

 - Ethical quandaries (what does it *mean* for AI to be “responsible”?)

 AI redteaming isn’t just a process, it’s a mindset—*anticipate the unexpected, adapt, and outsmart the evolving world*.
 By gathering diverse minds, thinking beyond code, and safeguarding the entire ecosystem of systems, data, and humans connected to AI, we build not just secure but *trustworthy* and *ethical* AI futures.

-The adventure is ongoing.
-Each AI redteamer’s question or creative scenario could be the shield that protects millions, the insight that averts a crisis, or the story that redefines what AI is capable of—for better or worse.